budi641/Haze_Luncher/Haze_Luncher/.idea/Docs/SRS.md

 4. The system processes the payment and adds the game to the library.
 5. The user receives a confirmation email.

+**Pre-conditions:**
+- The user must have sufficient balance or payment method available.
+- The game must be available for purchase.

+**Post-conditions:**
+- The user’s library is updated with the newly purchased game.
+- The payment is processed successfully.
+- A confirmation email is sent to the user.

 **Alternative Flow:**
 - **A1:** If the payment fails, the system displays an error message and prompts for re-entry.